Andrea Cannas

 My research career

 I’m grateful to the University of Surrey for funding my research project and for the continuous support and supervision received by Sarah and Professor Margaret Rayman.
-Four months following publication I've already received a job opportunity as a Research Assistant on breast cancer epidemiological research at the Bank of Cyprus Oncology Center, and I anticipate several research opportunities either locally or internationally within the years to come.
+Four months following publication I've already received a job opportunity as a Research Assistant on breast cancer epidemiological research at the Bank of Cyprus Oncology Centre, and I anticipate several research opportunities either locally or internationally within the years to come.

 Discover more about our postgraduate bioscience and medicine courses, including our Nutritional Medicine MSc.